-If you're taking your boxing training a step further into sparring, it is vital that you wear headgear.
-This will protect you from scrapes and scratches, as well as alleviating some of the blow if you're hit on the head.
-Of course, it's worth remembering that concussion and head injuries can still occur when you wear headgear, especially if you're receiving repeated hits.
+If you’re taking your boxing training a step further into sparring, it is vital that you wear headgear.
+This will protect you from scrapes and scratches, as well as alleviate some of the blow if you’re hit on the head.
+Of course, it’s worth remembering that concussions and head injuries can still occur when you wear headgear, especially if you’re receiving repeated hits.

-A mouthguard is also essential for sparring, protecting your teeth from being knocked out, your gums from being bruised and lips from being split.
-Choose a high-quality mouth guard that fits more comfortably and will last longer.
+A mouthguard is also essential for sparring, protecting your teeth from being knocked out, your gums from being bruised, and your lips from being split.
+Choose a high-quality mouthguard that fits more comfortably and will last longer.

 One of the best ways to extend the lifespan of your boxing equipment is to clean it regularly.
 This will prevent the build-up of bacteria and nasty smells.

-Take the same approach when cleaning punch bags, pads and headgear, wiping with a clean cloth to absorb any moisture, then sanitising.
+Take the same approach when cleaning punch bags, pads and headgear, wiping with a clean cloth to absorb any moisture and then sanitising.